 I microwave mine for a couple of minutes.
 You can also reheat it on the stovetop.
 You might need to refresh it with a little plant milk before reheating.
 Stir well while heating if reheating on the stove.

-For some more delicous plant-based sauce recipes from Veggie Fun Kitchen Try:
+For some more delicious plant-based sauce recipes from Veggie Fun Kitchen Try:

 - Roasted Butternut Squash Sauce with Curry and Coconut Milk